-The concept of Supply Crates or Loot Boxes first appeared in video games back in 2004.
-A supply crate issues a virtual item on activation.
+The concept of Supply Crates or Loot Boxes first appeared in video games in 2004.
+On activation, a supply crate issues a virtual item.

-In SATR3 the supply crate system grants items up to 8 items per gamer.
-In SATR3 the supply crate will issue three types of items:
+In SATR3, the supply crate system grants up to 8 items per gamer.
+In SATR3, the supply crate will issue three types of items:

-Every 15 seconds the three items randomize again.
+The three items randomize again every 15 seconds.
 Battlefield Operators can configure this to a different time interval.

-Gamers have 8 slots: 4 for weapons; and 4 for aids.
-So a gamer can carry up to four virtual weapons.
+Gamers have 8 slots: 4 for weapons and 4 for aids.
+Thus, a gamer can carry up to four virtual weapons.

-Gamers are incentivized to get to a supply crate in live gaming because it can offer better weapons, more ammunition, and aids.
-Aids include the Med Kit, Bandages, Shield Boost and the legendary Boost Juice.
+In live gaming, gamers are incentivized to reach a supply crate because it can offer better weapons, more ammunition, and aids.
+Aids include the Med Kit, Bandages, Shield Boost, and the legendary Boost Juice.

 Why is this a good thing?